Jean-Luc Mélenchon: Member of the National Assembly (2017–2022)

-2022 elections
+Third presidential candidacy and NUPES (2022–2023)

-Mélenchon was a candidate for President in the 2022 French presidential election.
+Mélenchon was again a candidate in the 2022 French presidential election.
 He was one of three candidates placed without their consent on the ballot for the 2022 French People's Primary, a non-official vote for a common left-wing candidate; he came third out of seven, behind Christiane Taubira and Yannick Jadot.
 Taubira withdrew in March, and endorsed Mélenchon.
 Mélenchon's polling numbers surged in the final weeks of campaigning, putting him within chance of making the second round.
+In 2017, 21.4% had been enough to gain access to the second round.

+For the first round of the 2022 presidential election, Mélenchon's strategy was to unite the other left-wing anti-neoliberal parties against Emmanuel Macron, who attempted to play down his neoliberalism in the second round in order to appeal to Mélenchon voters while presenting Marine Le Pen as a dangerous nationalist.
+This dynamic flipped in the 2022 French legislative election as Mélenchon and La France Insoumise had become part of the New Ecological and Social People's Union (NUPES), a broad anti-neoliberal coalition.
+In turn, Macron denounced Mélenchon and the anti-neoliberal NUPES coalition as delusional anti-capitalists.
+Mélenchon urged his supporters "not to give a single vote to Mrs Le Pen".
+According to political scientist Christopher Bickerton, observers commented that "the LFI's electoral offer was the most sophisticated of all the parties — a total of 694 proposals, from a sixth republic to 'rational' anti-terrorist legislation, to a commitment to the demilitarisation of space."

-In the first round of voting in France's two round voting system, he came in third place with 22% of the vote, behind president Emmanuel Macron in first place with 28%, and narrowly behind Marine Le Pen's 23% of the vote.
+In the first round of voting in France's two round voting system, Mélenchon came in third place with 22% of the vote, behind Macron (28%) and Le Pen (23%).
 Only the top two finishers continue on to the second round, so Mélenchon was eliminated after the results of the first round were certified.
-Mélenchon advised his voters not to vote for Le Pen in the second round, but did not endorse Macron.
+Mélenchon advised his voters not to vote for Le Pen in the second round but did not endorse Macron.
 His 7.7 million first-round voters became a key demographic for the second round.
-He was the most popular candidate for voters aged 24–35.
-He was the most voted candidate in the overseas departments of Martinique, Guadeloupe, French Guiana, Réunion, Saint Pierre and Miquelon and Saint Martin, obtaining majorities in several of these jurisdictions.
-He was also the most voted candidate in Île-de-France.
+He was the most popular candidate for voters aged 24–35, and in the overseas departments of Martinique, Guadeloupe, French Guiana, Réunion, Saint Pierre and Miquelon, and Saint Martin, obtaining majorities in several of these jurisdictions.
+He also finished first in Île-de-France.
 Mélenchon did not run for re-election in Bouches-du-Rhône's 4th constituency, instead giving his candidacy to Manuel Bompard.
-Mélenchon has led the New Ecologic and Social People's Union (NUPES) coalition since May.
-In the 2022 parliamentary election, NUPES won 131 seats.
+Mélenchon led the NUPES coalition since May 2022.
+In the 2022 legislative election, NUPES won 131 seats.
+Amid divisions, NUPES dissolved in 2023.

 Political positions

-Mélenchon is a socialist republican and historical materialist, inspired primarily by Jean Jaurès (the founder of French republican socialism).
-He is a proponent of increased labour rights and the expansion of French welfare programmes.
-Mélenchon has also called for the mass redistribution of wealth to rectify existing socioeconomic inequalities.
-Domestic policies proposed by Mélenchon include a 100% income tax on earnings over €360,000 a year, full state reimbursement for health care costs, a reduction in presidential powers in favour of the legislature, and the easing of immigration laws.
-Mélenchon supports same-sex marriage and women's right to abortion.
-He also supports the legalisation of cannabis.

-Mélenchon believes in the "créolisation" of French culture and society, a term coined by poet Martinican Édouard Glissant, who defines it as "a blend of cultures that creates something new", that "belongs to none of the cultures that comprise it".
-During a campaign rally in December 2021, Mélenchon told his supporters: "Whatever one's gender, colour or religion, we are called upon to love one another, and so we pool together our tastes and our cultures.
-That's créolisation.
-Créolisation is the future of humanity."